 So what’s going on here, what really matters?

-Do we simply need to look at our passions to find subjects to focus on, or should we look at keywords, or both?
+Do we simply need to look at our passions to find subjects to focus on, can we ignore keywords, and what kind of research is right today?

 Let me state the obvious.